certik/femhub/doc/src/vbox.rst

 Install the system.
 After installing it, remove the cd (iso image) by
 ::

-  \$ VBoxManage modifyvm ubuntu -dvd none
+  \$ VBoxManage modifyvm ubuntu --dvd none

 Stop the Image (Do not Save Changes)